Worms & Worm Casts

 - Keep the late autumn/winter mowing height on the high side

 - Brushing worm casts (image) to disperse them helps but only works on dry casts

 Worm killers are now banned as far as you are concerned.
 This means managing the situation is your only option.
 Start with all the points above plus:

 - Collect worms by applying a dilute mustard solution.
 This brings the worms to the surface for hand picking.
 Great if you’re a fisherman or have Koi!

-- Use an acidifier such as Ferrous Sulphate a.k.a.
-Soluble Iron on the lawn as this makes the conditions less inviting for the worms.
+- Alternatively, if you regularly use an acidifier such as Ferrous Sulphate a.k.a.
+Soluble Iron on the lawn then this will temporarily make the conditions less inviting for the worms.
+This can be a slow process and best started well before casts appear.
 There are added benefits to this as the moss doesn’t like the ferrous sulphate and the grass does.
-You’ll get a greener lawn and fewer muddy casts!
+You’ll get a greener lawn and fewer muddy casts eventually!